List of England cricket captains: Test match captains

 This is a list of cricketers who have captained the England men's team in at least one Test match.
 Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player deputised for the appointed captain or was appointed for part of a series.
 The dagger classification follows that adopted by Wisden Cricketers' Almanack.

-The table of results is complete up to the second Test against New Zealand in February 2023.
+The table of results is complete up to the fifth Test against India in August 2025.

 One Day International captains

 This is a complete list of every man who has captained England in at least one One Day International.

 The most successful captain in terms of win percentage, after a minimum of 10 games, is Mike Gatting.
 Eoin Morgan is the only captain to lead England to a trophy, taking England to victory in the 2019 Cricket World Cup.

-Nine men (Alan Knott, Norman Gifford, Adam Hollioake, Graham Thorpe, Paul Collingwood, Eoin Morgan, Stuart Broad, James Taylor and Jos Buttler) have captained the England ODI side without ever captaining the Test team.
+Thirteen men (Alan Knott, Norman Gifford, Adam Hollioake, Graham Thorpe, Paul Collingwood, Eoin Morgan, Stuart Broad, James Taylor, Jos Buttler, Moeen Ali, Zak Crawley, Harry Brook, and Liam Livingstone) have captained the England ODI side without ever captaining the Test team.

-The table of results is complete up to the third ODI against Bangladesh in March 2023.
+The table of results is complete up to the third ODI against the West Indies in June 2025.

 Twenty20 International captains

 England played their first Twenty20 International in June 2005.
-Eoin Morgan holds the record for the most games as captain of the England t20I team, with 72 which includes 42 victories.

-The most successful captain in terms of win percentage, after a minimum of 10 games, is Eoin Morgan.
-Paul Collingwood is the only captain to have led England to a trophy, however, winning the 2010 World Twenty20.
+Eoin Morgan holds the record for the most games as captain of the England T20I team, with 72 which includes 42 victories.
+He is also the most successful captain in terms of win percentage, after a minimum of 10 games.

-The table is complete up to the end of the 2022 ICC Men's T20 World Cup.